Getting Ready for a Reno? Check Out These Design Resources First

 Not sure if your sofa will fit in that tiny living room?
 Craft a basic floor plan and layout your existing furniture to get a feel for the space you have and what you need to make room for.
 Genius!

 Find out how much product you’ll need in two super-simple steps.

 Another simple tool to calculate how much product you need to buy.
-Type in room measurements, heights and preferences and receive an instant estimate.
+Enter your room measurements, heights and preferences and receive an instant estimate.